wp-plugins/404-to-start/readme.txt

 = Where do I post my feedback? =

-Post it at the plugin page: [404-to-start](http://1manfactory.com/4042start)
+Post it at the plugin page: [404 to Start](http://1manfactory.com/4042start)

 == Upgrade Notice ==